 Following the screening, the machine-learning technique was used to study the activity of several compounds that later helped identify these key genes.

-Advantage of Discovery-based science
+Advantages of Discovery-based science

-Why RGCs were selected for the study?
+Why were RGCs selected for the study?

 Researchers working on the project were quite interested in optic neuropathies like glaucoma.
 According to what the researchers say, there is a misconception that only eye pressure causes glaucoma.
 But in fact, it is not just related to eye pressure.
-Eye pressure is the tip of the iceberg with a big problem within- a submerged part of the iceberg.
-At the root level glaucoma is characterized by a progressive optic neuropathy resulting in a specific pattern of irreversible visual field defect associated frequently but not invariably with increased eye pressure.
+Eye pressure is the tip of the iceberg, with a big problem within- a submerged part of the iceberg.
+At the root level,l glaucoma is characterized by a progressive optic neuropathy resulting in a specific pattern of irreversible visual field defect associated frequently but not invariably with increased eye pressure.

 Read Also: Glaucoma Breakthrough: Vision Loss in Mice Restored With Anti Aging Cocktail